-National health systems in the African Region have limited infrastructure that has led to insufficient coverage of essential health services.
-In particular, it is estimated that there is a shortage of at least 817 992 doctors, nurses and midwives.
-Country efforts to ensure adequate human resources for health (HRH) are constrained by inadequate institutional capacity for human resources management, low levels in HRH production, slow progress in educational reforms, skewed distribution of health workers, lack of incentives and ineffective HRH retention strategies.
-These challenges require concerted action at national and international levels.
+National health systems in the African Region have limited infrastructure and inadequate human and financial resources.
+That has led to insufficient capacity to provide universal coverage of essential health services.
+In particular, it is estimated that there is a shortage of at least 817 9925 doctors, nurses and midwives.
+Country efforts to ensure adequate human resources for health are hampered by inadequate institutional capacity for HRH management, low levels of national investment in HRH production, slow progress in educational reforms, skewed distribution of health workers, lack of incentives and ineffective retention strategies.
+These challenges require concerted action at national and regional levels.

 The World Health Report 2006 classified the African Region as having the most severe health workforce shortage in the world.
 Of the 57 countries identified as facing HRH crisis (health workforce density ratio below 2.3 per 1000 population), 36 are in the African Region.
 The report calls on Member States to undertake practical measures to address the HRH crisis facing African countries and to reverse it.
-Such efforts would ensure adequate numbers and quality of health workers, in functional health services that are able to ensure universal access to quality health care.
+Such efforts would ensure adequate numbers and quality of health workers, in functional health systems that are able to deliver quality health services.

-The WHO Regional Office for Africa Strategic Directions for 2010-2015: Achieving Sustainable Health Development in the African Region, outlines priority areas of intervention for its secretariat.
+The WHO Regional Office for Africa adopted the document Strategic Directions for 2010-2015: Achieving Sustainable Health Development in the African Region, which outlines priority areas of intervention for the stated period.
 One of these areas is supporting the strengthening of health systems based on the primary health care approach, addressing, among other issues, the HRH challenges.

 In 2011, the WHO Regional Office for Africa convened a Regional Consultation on Scaling up the Health Workforce for Improved Health Service Delivery in the African Region.
-One of the main outputs of the meeting was a Road Map for scaling up the health workforce.
-The Road map, which was developed with the appreciable contribution of critical stakeholders such as ministries of health, education, public services and finance as well as universities and training institutions regulators, professional bodies, civil society and nongovernmental organizations, defines strategic directions and priority interventions to be implemented in the period 2012-2025.
-This Road Map was endorsed by the Sixty-second session of the Regional Committee for Africa and is therefore, the product of a collective effort of WHO and Member States.
-It gives new impetus and clear direction to efforts to strengthen the capacity of the health workforce for improved health service delivery to the populations of the African Region.
+One of the main outputs of the meeting was a Road map for scaling up the health workforce.
+The Road map, which was developed with the involvement and appreciable contribution of critical stakeholders and partners in health workforce development such as ministries of health, education, public services and finance as well as universities and training institutions regulators, professional bodies, civil society and nongovernmental organizations, defines strategic directions and priority interventions to be implemented in the period 2012-2025.
+This Road map is the product of a collective effort and gives new impetus and clear direction to efforts to strengthen the capacity of the health workforce for improved health service delivery to the populations of the African Region.